gonodono/glancet/README.md

 `AdapterView`s don't work reliably in `AndroidRemoteViews` due to a bug in `RemoteViews` that causes `setRemoteAdapter` to fail on nested instances in certain host setups.
-This can be avoided by simply moving the `setRemoteAdapter` call to the parent `RemoteViews`, but we don't have access to any of that here since it's all been abstracted away.
+This can be avoided by simply moving the `setRemoteAdapter` call to the parent `RemoteViews`, but we don't have access to any of that in Glance since it's all been abstracted away.

-`GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been inserted into Glance where the parent `RemoteViews` can be accessed directly.
+`GlanceModifier.remoteAdapter` works around this by passing the adapter data to a function that's been inserted into Glance's bytecode where the parent `RemoteViews` can be accessed and modified directly.

 ### Example